jarun/nnn/README.md

 `nnn` can invoke custom scripts in the current directory (`$PWD` for the script) with the currently selected file name as the argument.

-Copy the scripts of your interest in the [user-scripts](https://github.com/jarun/nnn/tree/master/user-scripts) directory and let `nnn` know the location:
+Copy the scripts of your interest from the [user-scripts](https://github.com/jarun/nnn/tree/master/user-scripts) directory and let `nnn` know the location:

     export NNN_SCRIPT=/absolute/path/to/scripts_dir